billycastelli/MLB-Stats-NextJS/README.md

 | :-----------------------------------: | :-----------------------------------: |
 | ![](screenshots/cal-ripken-stats.png) | ![](screenshots/cal-ripken-graph.png) |

-## Frontend
+### Frontend

-The frontend of the application consists of custom styling creating with SCSS and the [Bulma](https://bulma.io) CSS Framework.
+The frontend of the application consists of custom styling created with SCSS and the [Bulma](https://bulma.io) CSS Framework.
 SCSS modules are used to style the React components used on the site.

-## Charts
+### Charts

 Charts displayed on the site are built with the wonderful [Nivo](https://nivo.rocks) component library.

-## Search
+### Search

-Statistics were loaded into an Elasticsearch cluster and exposed to the application via a REST API created with AWS lambda.
+Statistics were loaded into an Elasticsearch cluster and exposed to the application via a REST API created with AWS Lambda and API Gateway.
 Queries to Elasticsearch are enable accurate results relative to the input parameters.
-The REST API, created using the AWS CDK, is availible to view in the [backend repository](https://github.com/billycastelli/MLB-Stats-cdk).
+The REST API, created using the AWS CDK, is available to view in the [backend repository](https://github.com/billycastelli/MLB-Stats-cdk).

-## Deployment
+### Deployment

 Automated deployments are enabled using the [Vercel](https://vercel.com/) deployment framework.